SH801/haselwimmer/README.md

 validity of the 'WLS-Response' value, sets an authentication cookie and redirects the user back to the original page.

-### STATE_WAA_AUTHENTICATIONCOOKIE_SET
+#### STATE_WAA_AUTHENTICATIONCOOKIE_SET
 A valid authentication cookie has been set
 (<> AUTHENTICATIONCOOKIE_REDIRECT_WLS).
 'ProcessAuthenticationCookie()' [*3*] is then called which checks the validity of the cookie.
 If the cookie has expired, 'SendAuthenticationRequest()' is called again in case the user needs to reauthenticate themselves.
-If the cookie is still valid, an 'AUTHENTICATE_COMPLETE_XXX' value is returned to the user indicating that the authentication cycle has completed successfully.
+If the cookie is still valid, an 'AUTHENTICATE_COMPLETE_XXX' value is returned, indicating that the authentication cycle has completed successfully.
 NOTE: this may be true if the user has cancelled the authentication process, in which case 'AUTHENTICATE_COMPLETE_NOT_AUTHENTICATED' will be returned.

-### STATE_ERROR
+#### STATE_ERROR
-An error occurred, breaking the authentication cycle and returning AUTHENTICATE_COMPLETE_ERROR to user.
+An error occurred, breaking the authentication cycle and returning AUTHENTICATE_COMPLETE_ERROR to 'Authenticate()'.
+This return value will also be generated by the other functions above if they generate an error.

+## Accompanying diagrams
-Detailed diagrams of the Raven process flow for (i) a successful authentication (ii) a cancelled authentication are located in the 'docs' folder as "II - Ucam_Webauth - Flowchart for Valid Authentication" and "III - Ucam_Webauth - Flowchart for Cancelled Authentication", respectively.
+Detailed diagrams of the Raven process flow for (i) a successful authentication (ii) a cancelled authentication, are located in the 'docs' folder as [II - Ucam_Webauth - Flowchart for Valid Authentication.pdf] and [III - Ucam_Webauth - Flowchart for Cancelled Authentication.pdf], respectively.

-The numbers on these diagrams correspond to the three key secondary function described above:
+The numbers on these diagrams correspond to the three key secondary functions described above:
 - *1*.
 SendAuthenticationRequest()
 - *2*.
 ProcessAuthenticationResponse()